Monthly weather averages & travel planning

 Humidity

-The 7°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
+The 9°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
 Humidity averages 65%, which is comfortable for most visitors.
 On warmer days, lighter fabrics help with the mild stickiness in the afternoon.
 The UV index of 1 is low, meaning sun exposure is minimal concern and sunscreen is largely optional.
-Wind averages 16 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
-In Fahrenheit: 48°F average high, 36°F overnight low.
+Wind averages 15 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
+In Fahrenheit: 66°F average high, 50°F overnight low.
 Data sourced from Open-Meteo ERA5 climate reanalysis (1991–2020 normals).

-Packing for Seattle in February means dressing for 9°C days and 2°C evenings.
-Layering is key: a thermal base, mid-layer fleece, and a windproof outer jacket for 9°C highs that feel colder in the wind.
-Evening temperatures settle at 2°C, a modest 7°C drop that a light cardigan or denim jacket covers.
+Packing for Seattle in February means dressing for 19°C days and 10°C evenings.
+A light cotton tee with a casual overshirt works well at 19°C, the overshirt doubles as a layer for air-conditioned venues.
+Evening temperatures settle at 10°C, a modest 9°C drop that a light cardigan or denim jacket covers.
 Comfortable walking trainers are the versatile choice for both outdoor sightseeing and indoor venues.
-With 14 rain days expected, a compact travel umbrella is worth the bag space.
-A waterproof jacket is better than an umbrella if you plan full-day outdoor routes.

 February has no major festivals or public holidays in Seattle, which is one of its practical advantages for independent travellers.
 Attractions run at lower capacity than during peak event periods, queues are shorter, and accommodation is easier to find without needing to book many months in advance.
 Local restaurants, markets, and transport operate at a relaxed pace, making this an ideal time for visitors who prefer a more authentic, unhurried experience of everyday city life rather than large crowds drawn in by a single major headline event.